Haskell Online Tutorials

 • The LANGUAGE pragma was specified.
 By 2010, dozens of extensions to the language were in wide use, and GHC (among other compilers) provided the LANGUAGE pragma to specify individual extensions with a list of identifiers.
 Haskell 2010 compilers are required to support the Haskell2010 extension and are encouraged to support several others, which correspond to extensions added in Haskell 2010.

 The next formal specification had been planned for 2020.[3]
 On 29 October 2021, with GHC version 9.2.1, the GHC2021 extension was released.
-While this is not a formal language spec, it combines a number of stable, widely-used GHC extensions to Haskell 2010.[39][40]
+While this is not a formal language spec, it combines several stable, widely-used GHC extensions to Haskell 2010.[39][40]

 Haskell has a strong, static type system based on Hindley–Milner type inference.
 Its principal innovation in this area is type classes, originally conceived as a principled way to add overloading to the language,[41] but since finding many more uses.[42]